vipeller/aio_gp_test/doc/ONTOLOGY_MAPPING_METADATA.md

 # Map Azure Device Registry Assets to Entities in Ontology
+> [!NOTE]
-For more information, see: [Add Entity Types and Map Data](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/digital-twin-builder/tutorial-2-add-entities-map-data)
+> For more information, see: [Add Entity Types and Map Data](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/digital-twin-builder/tutorial-2-add-entities-map-data)

 1. Select your entity type on the canvas or in the entity type list pane to open the **Entity configuration pane**.
 2. In the pane, go to the **Mapping** tab.
 Select **Add data** to create a new mapping.
 3. Choose your workspace and the lakehouse table with the asset metadata from Azure Device Registry as your data source.